 The panel members were probably afraid that their own jobs are in jeopardy if they give Sabina fair due process.
 The irony is that the tenured panel members should be afraid that their jobs are in jeopardy if they don’t act fairly.

 The hearing panel has set a precedent that effectively voids everyone’s tenure, including their own.
-They have shouted to other faculty members that standing up for student rights, and for your own rights, will result in your termination.
+They have shouted to other faculty members that standing up for student rights, and for your own rights, will result in your termination on bogus and fabricated charges.
 They have told students that their rights are not protected.
 They are stifling academic freedom.